 Event approvals are permissible in accordance with the provisions of Clause 2.8 Temporary Use of Land under WLEP 2009.
-The site is zoned RE1 Public recreation, and the granting of consent for the temporary use of the park for special events will not prevent the potential future use of the site for other permissible uses or for the wider public's use of the site.
+The site is zoned B2 Local Centre, RE1 Public Recreation and R2 Low Density Residential, and the granting of consent for the temporary use for special events will not prevent the potential future use of the site for other permissible uses or for the wider public's use of the site.
 The provisions of this clause are considered below.